steharr/ms2-/README.md

 * **User Controlled Character**
 The Mouse character can be controlled to navigate through levels using the arrow keys.
 * **Enemy Character with Advanced AI**
 An enemy Cat character follows the user around the map and makes intelligent decisions when he encounters obstacles.
-The frequency of the cats movements depends on the chosen difficulty of the user.
+The frequency of the cat's movements depend on the chosen difficulty of the user.
 * **Chasing Mechanic**
-An thrilling chase is given by the cat to the user.
+A thrilling chase is given by the cat to the user.
 * **Difficulty Selection**
 User can choose how hard the game should be.
 Three options are available: Easy, Medium & Hard.
-Each determines the amount of obstacles in the level, the speed of the cat and the time limit.
+Each determines the number of obstacles in the level, the speed of the cat and the time limit.
 * **End Game Modals**
 If the user gets caught by the cat, runs out of time or reaches the cheese they are then prompted with an end game modal screen.
 * **Score Calculator**
 As the user moves their character throughout the level, their score is calculated and displayed on the side game console.
-The scoring system takes into account how close they are to the cat, how long they spent in proximity to the cat and how much time they had left when the reached the cheese.
+The scoring system takes into account how close they are to the cat, how long they spent in proximity to the cat and how much time they had left when the reached they cheese.
 * **Vibrant and Dynamic Game Graphics**
 The game level has vibrant colors and textures.
 The characters of the game are moving gifs which makes the game graphics dynamic.
 * **Restart Button**
 The user can choose to restart a level if desired.

 ### Features Left to Implement
-* **Smaller Screen Compatability**
+* **Smaller Screen Compatibility**
 The game is currently only playable on a desktop screen.
 For future releases, it is top priority to have the game playable on mobile.
 * **Treacherous Level Obstacles**
 The obstacles of the level are currently all the same.
 For future releases, the inclusion of treacherous obstacles such as mousetraps will be included.
 This will make it more challenging for the user when navigating through the level.